 climate change accelerated by human intervention.(66) All these European initiatives attracted scant attention in the United

 In December 2004 a United Nations conference on climate

-change gathered in Buenas Aires.
-But the United States government
+change gathered in Buenos Aires.
+Once again it was the United States government that

 blocked efforts to begin substantive discussions on further steps

 to limit greenhouse emissions.
 The conference, which lasted weeks

 and involved many nations (but was scarcely noticed in the American